sveltekit-i18n/lib/docs/README.md

 ### `fallbackLocale`?: __string__
 If you set this property, translations are automatically loaded not for current `$locale` only, but for this locale as well.
 In case there is no translation for current `$locale`, fallback locale translation is used instead of translation key placeholder.

-NOTE: It's not recommended to use this property if you don't really need it.
+Note that it's not recommended to use this property if you don't really need it.
 It may affect your data load.

 ### `parserOptions`?: __{customModufiers: CustomModifiers}__
 This property includes configuration related to `@sveltekit-i18n/parser-default`.